-Bimatoprost ophthalmic solution, 0.03%, is a prescription medicine indicated to treat hypotrichosis of the eyelashes by increasing their growth, including length, thickness and darkness.
+Bimatoprost ophthalmic solution, 0.03%, is a prescription medicine indicated to treat hypotrichosis of the eyelashes by increasing their growth, including length, thickness, and darkness.

 “The launch of bimatoprost is a significant expansion to our industry-leading portfolio of ophthalmic products,” said Peter Goldschmidt, President of Sandoz Inc. “By extending our ophthalmic offerings, Sandoz will increase patients’ entrance to an exhaustive range of quality medication at reasonable costs.”

 As per IMS Health, US deals for Latisse were around USD 75 million for the year time frame finishing ending in October.
-Sandoz is advertising bimatoprost also called sandoz generic latisse in a similar 0.03% quality as the marked product.
+Sandoz is advertising bimatoprost also called Sandoz generic Latisse in a similar 0.03% quality as the marked product.

 Important Safety Information

 If you use prescription products for eye pressure issues, use bimatoprost under specialist care.
 Bimatoprost may cause increased brown pigmentation of the colored part of the eye, which is likely perpetual.
 Eyelid skin obscuring may happen and might be reversible.
 Just apply at the base of the upper lashes.
-Try not to APPLY to lower lid.
+Try not to APPLY to the lower lid.
 Hair may grow on skin that bimatoprost much of the time contacts.
-In the event that you have eye issues/medical procedure, counsel your doctor about the use of bimatoprost.
+In the event that you have eye issues/medical procedures, counsel your doctor about the use of bimatoprost.
 Regular reactions are itchy and red eyes.
-Whenever stopped, lashes gradually back to previous appearance.
+Whenever stopped, lashes gradually back to their previous appearance.